 → Information not recommended to be printed on ID cards

-In general, it is not recommended to indicate on an ID card any information which could lead to discrimination, such as an individual’s ethnicity other data.
+In general, it is not recommended to indicate on an ID card any information which could lead to discrimination, such as an individual’s ethnicity.

 As the card is an individual ID card, it is recommended not to put any group-related data such as registration group number, ration card number, family size, or data relating to family members on the ID card.
 Group-related data changes over time, making it necessary to revise and re-issue ID cards for all members of the group if group details change.